junxit/us-congress-bills-115/metadata.md

 - 2018-01-09 — Placed on the Union Calendar, Calendar No. 364.
 - 2018-01-09 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-490.
 - 2018-01-09 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-490.
+- 2018-01-10 — Considered as unfinished business. (consideration; CR H125)
+- 2018-01-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-01-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 12).
+- 2018-01-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 12).